 If you came here for a measured reaction to the Browns’ decision to hire Carolina Panthers offensive coordinator and now first-time NFL head coach Rob Chudzinski at the end of the latest most Cleveland Browns head coaching search in NFL history, you’ve come to the right place.

-Because that’s what you’re getting here: A full measure of reaction in The King’s English; our first reaction, about which, as always, we reserve the right to be embarrassed later.
+Because that’s what you’re getting here: A full measure of reaction in The King’s English; my first reaction, about which, as always, I reserve the right to be embarrassed later.
 AS IF THAT EVER HAPPENS.
-FUCK.
+F*CK.

-So note that we haven’t turned on the radio on for even a second since the hire was announced, nor have we read a single thing about it yet other than a few personal text messages from close friends and family, and the @replies on our Twitter feed, which, as of 3:06AM on the date of this post, consist entirely of profanities, brilliant life-affirming puns in the folk tradition, retweets of Mary Kay Cabot’s report that Chud will run “a 3-4 attack defense,” profanities, more profanities and one guy who told us that “at least a few of the football guys whose opinions [he] respect[s] like[s] the hire.”
+So note that I haven’t turned on the radio on for even a second since the hire was announced, nor have I read a single thing about it yet other than a few personal text messages from close friends and family, and the @replies on my Twitter feed, which, as of 3:06AM on the date of this post, consist entirely of profanities, brilliant life-affirming puns in the folk tradition, retweets of Mary Kay Cabot’s report that Chud will run “a 3-4 attack defense,” profanities, more profanities and one guy who told me that “at least a few of the football guys whose opinions [he] respect[s] like[s] the hire.”
 OH MY GOD NAME ONE WAIT NO ACTUALLY, DON’T.

 WE COULD HAVE HAD MARC TRESTMAN;